gardener/gardener-extension-provider-aws/docs/usage/usage.md

 The AWS extension supports encryption for volumes plus support for additional data volumes per machine.
 For each data volume, you have to specify a name.
-By default (if not stated otherwise), all the disks (root & data volumes) are encrypted.
+By default, (if not stated otherwise), all the disks (root & data volumes) are encrypted.
 Please make sure that your [instance-type supports encryption](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html).
 If your instance-type doesn't support encryption, you will have to disable encryption (which is enabled by default) by setting `volume.encrpyted` to `false` (refer below shown YAML snippet).